ondrej-kvasnovsky/handbook-of-hidden-data-scientist-python/scatter-plot.md

 ![](/assets/scatter-low-slope.png)

 Here is the correlation in numbers.
+If we want to see correlation in numbers,  we can use `daily_returns.corr(method='pearson')` from NumPy.

 ```
 SPY       XOM       GLD